andypfau/sparameterviewer/doc/tools.md

 Just click in the plot, and the reading is shown in the dialog.
 You may select one of two cursors, or let the tool select the closest cursor automatically (*Auto*).
 You may specify a specific trace, or let the tool snap the cursor to the closest trace (*Auto*).

 ⚠️ Pitfall: if you selected a tool the pan or zoom tool in the plot, it will pan/zoom!
 De-select the tools in the plot before using cursors.

+⚠️ You can only apply cursors to traces on the primary Y-axis.

 Return Loss Integrator